phthom/icp31/1-Installation.md

 ### Task 6: SSH Keys setup

-We are going to generate new ssh keys in the /opt/icp/cluster directory:
+We are going to generate new ssh keys:

 `ssh-keygen -b 4096 -f ~/.ssh/id_rsa -N "" `